Post Harvest Management in Apple Ber

 Packaging

-Packaging is becoming an essential part of the post – harvest practice as it directly appeals the directly the customer involving convenience, appeal, information and branding.
+Packaging is an essential part of the post – harvest practice as it protects the fruit and enhance the value of fruit for trade & consumers.

 Materials required for packaging